rodrigotoledo/board_control_app/README.md

 TODO:

-- react config using env
-- animations with react native reanimated
+- Mutations to destroy
+- Sign UP Screen
 - datetime picker
 - CRUD with tanstack/forms - With Image and file to api
-- Mutations to destroy
 - Understand how works drawer